oit-ipbl/image_processing/basics/basics_02.md

         lbf = cv2.face.createFacemarkLBF()
         lbf.loadModel("lbfmodel.yaml")
         ```
-    - The following line in `cvfacemark_detection.py` is to detect the facial landmarks around the face area in the image, which are set in the argument.
+    - The following line in `cvfacemark_detection.py` is in order to detect the facial landmarks around the face area in the image, which are set in the argument.
         ```python
         landmarks = lbf.fit(imgs, faces)
         ```
-    - The following line in `cvfacemark_detection.py` is to extract the coordinates of the landmarks on each face as the list.
+    - The following line in `cvfacemark_detection.py` is in order to extract the coordinates of the landmarks on each face as the list.
         ```python
         _, list = landmarks
         ```